jayapaul-p/AzureAutomation/OMS-SNOW-Integration/README.md

 # **OMS - SNOW Integration**

 # Project Overview
-  This project provides the steps to integrate Azure OMS (Operations management Suite) with ServiceNow.
+This project delineate the process involved to convert the alerts from Azure OMS(Operations management Suite) portal to incident tickets in ServiceNow .
 For more insights on OMS and its functionalities,watch the video [Azure Automation in OMS](https://azure.microsoft.com/en-in/resources/videos/automate-everywhere-with-the-new-azure-automation-in-oms-with-special-guest-jeffrey-snover/).

 # **Fully Automated Method**